 RQ5 – Object Model: An object model for the augmented object should exist, containing meta-data for the cAR device to interpret its current location (frame of reference, orientation, and contents).

-Tabletop Prototype
+TABLETOP PROTOTYPE

 We built a tabletop prototype to support the design process by allowing for faster prototyping and testing of design alternatives without the technological limitations of a high-fidelity prototype.

 Conceptually, the physical documents (books or sheets of paper) are substituted with the interactive surface of the tabletop which also provides touch input capabilities (RQ2).
-The cAR device itself is simulated by a transparent tangible that is spatially tracked on the tabletop via fiducial markers (RQ1).
+The cAR device itself is simulated by a transparent tangible that is spatially tracked by the tabletop via markers (RQ1).
 Different markers on both sides enable flipping (RQ3).
 A document viewer shows the augmented document, aligns the created content to the actual page, and extracts the words users tap on for further interaction (RQ5).
 The UI for the simulated device is shown at the location and orientation of the tangible, giving the impression of a translucent display that can be moved freely on top of a document.

 Implementation